Aptivi-Archives/Config-Kernel-Simulator/README.md

 # |---+-> Kernel Simulator Configuration Tool <-+---|

 A user-friendly configuration tool for Kernel Simulator 0.0.4 or higher that can be changed eventually and is not final.
+Please note that we are still not ready for Unix systems.

 We cannot upload binaries to releases, so we will create a new folder called bin to store binary files.
 See the reason [here](https://github.com/EoflaOE/Kernel-Simulator)